Federal Law Enforcement Jobs

 FBI Special Agents are responsible for conducting sensitive national security investigations and for enforcing over 300 federal statutes.
 Agents work on matters including terrorism, foreign counterintelligence, cyber crime, organized crime, white-collar crime, public corruption, civil rights violations, financial crime, bribery, bank robbery, extortion, kidnapping, air piracy, interstate criminal activity, fugitive and drug-trafficking matters, and other violations of federal statutes.

-The U.S. Fish & Wildlife Service plays a pivotal role in safeguarding some of this nation's rich natural resources such as fish, wildlife, plants and their habitats.
+The U.S. Fish and Wildlife Service plays a pivotal role in safeguarding some of this nation's rich natural resources such as fish, wildlife, plants and their habitats.
 Special Agents are trained criminal investigators who enforce wildlife laws throughout the United States.
 They conduct investigations which may include activities such as surveillance, undercover work, seizing contraband, making arrests, and preparing cases for court.
 They often work with other law enforcement authorities.
 Refuge law enforcement officers protect wildlife from poaching and ensure the safety of visitors to the national wildlife refuges.

 Internal Revenue Service - Special Agent